 - Disputes between faculty members or unclassified professionals

 - Other issues of concern regarding employment

 It is suggested that ombudspersons be consulted early in any of the above situations.

 What type of help does an Ombudsperson provide?

-- Serve as a listener who will maintain confidentiality
+- Serve as a listener who will maintain a degree of confidentiality

 - Provide information on university policies and procedures